-1. Fire prevention and protection unit
+1. Fire prevention sensitive and enlightenment unit

 2. Operations unit

-3. Administration unit
+3. Administrative unit

 The fire prevention and operation unit according to Engr.
 Saidu is saddled with public enlightenment.
 They let the public know how they can avoid a fire outbreak if it occurs.